 - Complete the online Neighborhood Watch Registration and submit it to the Asheville Police Department.

 - Ask for Block Captain volunteers who are responsible for relaying information to members on their block, keeping up-to-date information on residents, and making special efforts to involve the elderly, working parents, and young people.
 Block Captains also can serve as liaisons between the neighborhood and the police and communicate information about meetings and crime incidents to all residents.

-- Establish a regular means of communicating with Watch members, for example through Facebook, Nextdoor, SMS texting, newsletter, telephone tree, e-mail.
+- Establish a regular means of communicating with Watch members, for example, through Facebook, Nextdoor, SMS texting, newsletter, telephone tree, and e-mail.

 - With guidance from the police department, the Watch can train its members in home security techniques, observation skills, and crime reporting.
 Residents also learn about the types of crime that affect the area.

-- If you are ready to post Neighborhood Watch signs, the police department will provide street signs and window decals to residents who are actively participating in the Watch program.
+- If you are ready to post Neighborhood Watch signs, the police department will provide street signs and window decals to residents actively participating in the Watch program.

 - Organizers and block captains must emphasize that Watch groups are not vigilantes and do not assume the role of the police.
 They only ask neighbors to be alert, observant, and caring—and to report suspicious activity or crimes immediately to the police.

 - Hold regular meetings to help residents get to know each other and to collectively decide upon program strategies and activities.

 - Consider linking with an existing organization, such as a citizens’ association, community development office, tenants’ association, or housing authority.